iMicknl/python-sagemcom-api/README.md

 `get_encryption_method` will return an `EncryptionMethod` when a match is found.
 Best would be to use this function only during your initial investigation.

 This function will throw a `LoginTimeoutException` when no match is found, since this is still a HTTP Time Out.
-We are not sure if this is caused by the wrong encrypton method, or by using an inaccessible host.
+This could caused by the wrong encryption method, but also by trying to connect to an inaccessible host.

 ### Handle exceptions